Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 You can edit or add to this description and append additional pull request templates if desired by selecting them from the **Add a template** drop-down.

+>[!NOTE]
+>When a default or branch specific pull request template is automatically applied, it replaces the standard commit messages that are usually used for the default description.
+You can add them back by selecting **Add commit messages**.

 ## Branch specific pull request templates

 Branch specific pull request templates can be configured for pull requests that target a specific branch.
 To configure your repository with a branch specific pull request template, create a `.txt` or `.md` file named after your branch.
 The name must match the first level of the branch name, such as `master`, `dev`, `release`, or `feature`.
 Each branch specific pull request template is applied any time a pull request targets that branch or any branches contained under it.
 For example the pull request template named `feature.md` would be applied if a pull request targeted the `feature` branch or any `feature/*` branches.

-Branch specific pull request templates must be saved in your repository the following folder hierarchy: `pull_request_template\branches\`.
-These folders must be in one of the following folders in your repository.
+Branch specific pull request templates must be saved in your repository using the following folder hierarchy: `pull_request_template\branches\`.
+These folders must be based in one of the following folders in your repository.

 - The root folder of the repository
 - A folder named `.vsts` that is contained in the root folder of the repository